OSSELINAlexandre/Projet6-OC/README.md

 * ContractController is a mock controller to show how any new functionality would be implemented (this business domain wasn't in the requirement, solely in the design frame given to us).
 * AdminDashBoardController which centralize all needed admin functionality asked (in our case, solely a dashboard was asked).

+## Architecture - Services

+* A controller (that centralize all logic relating to a business domain) only instantiate a single service.
+* We pushed as much as we could all data treatment and business logic inside the service, so that the controller only has a direction role.
+* Depending on the DTO needed, services can instantiate multiple repository.

+## Architecture - Repository

+* We created a repository based on our dabatabse architecture, by implementing CrudRepository provide thanks to Spring Data.

+## DataBase - Architecture [See DBDomain]

+* We created four distinct tables for this project : 'Person', 'Buddiesconnexion', 'transaction', 'Account_operation'.
+* All theses tables are linked to 'Person' thanks to foreign keys.

 ## License